jdduke/three_cpp/README.md

 ## Dependencies ##
 * CMake
-* SDL and GLEW for the examples (included for Windows)
+* SDL and GLEW for the examples (included for both MSVC and MinGW)

 ## Supported Platforms ##